Five ways to meaningfully engage young people in evaluation and learning

 Enabling young people to evaluate the impact of development initiatives

-Meaningful youth engagement in evaluation and learning offers an opportunity to reflect on development interventions from young people’s perspective, and ensures these interventions are responsive to their needs.
+Meaningful youth engagement in evaluation and learning offers an opportunity to reflect on development interventions from young people’s perspective and ensures these interventions are responsive to their needs.
 It enables us to become more accountable to young people, youth-led organisations and communities.
-And it provides a way to proactively shift power to young people and communities and ensure that they have ‘the’ say when it comes to telling stories about their lives and the impact of the development initiatives they have been a part of.
+It provides a way to proactively shift power to young people and communities and ensure that they have ‘the’ say when it comes to telling stories about their lives and the impact of the development initiatives they have been a part of.

 The process of meaningfully engaging young people in evaluation and learning can take multiple forms depending on the level of investment – in terms of time, commitment, willingness and resources – that the organisation has at its disposal.
 It requires careful reflection, a strong commitment and willingness to share power with young people and a nuanced approach to looking at ‘who is the expert’ and ‘who produces the knowledge’.